 Besides leading worship together, David and Nicole also appeared in the most significant annual event at Family Christian Center – the passion play, Jesus of Nazareth.
 The play had been written by Steve Munsey when he was just nineteen years old, and grew in popularity each year.
 There could be no more obvious choice for the role of Jesus than David Binion.
 And so it was that David captivated audiences, reprising the role every Easter, for ten years in a row.
 Ask him about it today and he’ll happily talk about his connection to the role and can even tell you how many times, in all, he has “been crucified and resurrected” on stage.

 When a season of revival began sweeping through the Indiana church, sparked by the visit of renowned pastor, Tommy Tenney, David and Nicole were deeply affected.
 This three month period at Family Christian Center was pivotal for them both.
 David explains how they were moved to a new challenge after this powerful expression of the presence of God.

 When this move came – when God wrecked us.
 I’d seen everything.
 I’d experienced everything that one would imagine could be possible to experience in the presence of God, but somehow He showed up this night, in a way I didn’t even know was possible.

 Nicole joins in to help explain the feeling when this move lifted.
 They simply felt they could not go back to “church as usual.”
-As David looks back on this time we catch a glimpse of what continues to sustain him in this high-energy ministry lived out over the past two decades.
+As David looks back on this time we catch a glimpse of what continues to sustain him in this high-energy ministry lived out over more than two decades.

 That three month period shaped what we are today…that keeps me going because I discovered a place in His presence…the more of God that I know is available.
 That doesn’t happen all the time, but I know it’s available.
 I know it’s possible, and that’s what drives me to worship week after week after week, because I believe at some point we’ll taste it again.